FixedInteger/cpp-essentialTraining/README.md

 Remember that concurrency can be challenging due to issues like race conditions and deadlocks.
 Always pay attention to synchronization mechanisms to ensure the correctness of your multithreaded programs.

+enjoy learning c++ and have a great day!